stypr/chall.stypr.com/README.md

 # chall.stypr.com

-Developed from the scratch for my personal benefits.
+Developed from the scratch for my personal interests.

 Brand new version 2.
 Now released with [The Unlicense](LICENSE.md).